Artifaqt/ak-analysis/README.md

 ### Technical Insights:

-1. **VM Virtualization**
+1. **VM Virtualization (38% of scripts)**
-   - Uses Luraph-style bytecode obfuscation
+   - 22/58 scripts use Luraph-style bytecode obfuscation
    - Custom execution engine that doesn't call loadstring()
-   - Traditional deobfuscation impossible (0/25 success)
+   - Traditional deobfuscation impossible (0/22 success for VM scripts)
    - Can only be analyzed through runtime memory dumping or VM reverse engineering
+   - Good news: 62% of scripts (36/58) were already readable!

 2. **Environment Dependency** 🔴 CRITICAL DISCOVERY
    - Scripts require AK Admin infrastructure to run